georgeracu/georgeracu.github.com/_posts/2025-09-15-step-1-the-walking-skeleton.md

 description: This is the first step in a collection of topics and how-to's on software development.
 This blog post describes the concept of a Walking Skeleton in software development.
 ---

+## Why the Walking Skeleton Approach?

+Building distributed software systems is inherently complex.
+Unlike monolithic applications where components communicate through in-memory calls, distributed systems introduce network communication, partial failures, eventual consistency, and coordination challenges that can catch even experienced developers off guard.

+The Walking Skeleton approach serves as a practical foundation - a set of battle-tested practices that help teams avoid common pitfalls and build systems that are reliable, maintainable, and scalable from day one.
+Rather than learning these lessons through painful production incidents, teams can proactively adopt these patterns and processes.

+The goal isn't perfection from the start, but establishing a foundation that supports iterative improvement and reduces the likelihood of architectural debt that becomes expensive to fix later.

 ## What is a Walking Skeleton

 A Walking Skeleton, as described by Alistair Cockburn, is a tiny implementation of the system that performs a small end-to-end function.
 It need not use the final architecture, but it should link together the main architectural components.
 The Walking Skeleton grows to become the whole system - hence the metaphor of a skeleton that "walks" through the entire application lifecycle.